modokleague/modokleague.github.io/s4/index.md

 Choose between **Friendly Neighborhood Mode** for maximum flexibility where you can repeat attempts as many times as your heart desires to win at your highest possible difficulty, or jump into the intense **Gauntlet Mode** where you get ONE official shot per difficulty level to compete for the highest score against other legendary kouples!
 Participate in the official draft as a **registered** kouple or join the fun as an **unregistered** kouple.
 More details on the participation mode [page](https://modokleague.github.io/participation.html).

+### 🎯 Scoring

+🏆 Your season score is just the combined score from each round.
+🥊 Each round your score = the highest-difficulty you defeat!

 ## ⚔️ ROUND 401: DUDE, WHERE'S MY SHIP?

 ### Brotherhood of Badoon + Goblin Nation\* + Extreme Risk + Standard III + Expert I (Base difficulty = ☆☆☆)